AND HOW COMPRESSION CAN HELP

 Relieve and Prevent Swelling

 Compression stockings are typically used after vein surgery.
 Compression can help a patient recovering from vein surgery in multiple ways.
 Most specifically, compression will help to relieve much of the pain and swelling that accompanies vein surgery.
-The increase in blood circulation from wearing compression will help to prevent dangerous conditions such as DVT.
+The increase in blood circulation from wearing compression will help to prevent dangerous conditions such as Deep Vein Thrombosis (DVT).
 Finally, compression can help to prevent the legs from bruising due to the surgery.

 OUR RECOMMENDATIONS FOR COMPRESSION